top of page

 The Power of Hui to Establish, Consolidate and Deepen the Learning Support Partnership (LSP)

-Introduction If you had said to me at work, five-to-ten years ago, “Do you want to partner-up?”
-I would have taken a step back from you, blushed all over, looked very awkward and left wondering whether you wanted my company, outside of work time!
-I probably would have worried so much and gone home to my good wife and said something like: I need to tell you something, dear.
+# The Importance of Partnership in RTLB Practice ## Understanding the Concept of Partnership If you had said to me at work, five to ten years ago, “Do you want to partner up?”
+I would have taken a step back, blushed, and left wondering whether you wanted my company outside of work!
+I would have worried and gone home to my wife, saying something like: I need to tell you something, dear.
 I think I got propositioned at work today.
 Just letting you know.
 This is what happened...
-Don’t worry

 Anthony Sandford